-Benefit Description You Pay

-Organ/tissue transplants High Option Standard Option

-These solid organ transplants are subject to medical necessity and experimental/investigational review by the plan.
+Benefit Description You Pay Oral and maxillofacial surgery (cont.)
+High Option Standard Option Benefits are provided for surgical treatment of temporomandibular joint and craniomandibular disorders, or other conditions of the joints linking the jawbone and skull, including the complex of muscles, nerves, and other tissues related to that joint.
+Other surgical procedures that do not involve the teeth or their supporting structures. \$100 copayment (No deductible) \$200 copayment Not covered: All Charges All Charges • Oral implants and transplants 7111 Charges Till Charges Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Orthognathic surgery Organ/tissue transplants High Option Standard Option These solid organ transplants are subject to medical necessity and experimental/investigational review by the plan.
 See Other services in Section 3 for prior authorization procedures.
-Solid organ transplants are limited to: Nothing Nothing

-• Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

-• Cornea

-• Heart

-• Heart/lung

-Intestinal transplants

-- Isolated small intestine

-- Small intestine with the liver

-- Small intestine with multiple organs, such as the liver, stomach, and pancreas

-• Kidney

-Kidney-pancreas

-• Liver

-Lung: single/bilateral/lobar

-Pancreas

-These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
-Refer to Other services in Section 3 for prior authorization procedures.
-Nothing Nothing
+Solid organ transplants are limited to: • Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea • Heart • Heart/lung • Intestinal transplants - Isolated small intestine - Small intestine with the liver - Small intestine with multiple organs, such as the liver, stomach, and pancreas • Kidney • Kidney-pancreas • Liver • Lung: single/bilateral/lobar • Pancreas Nothing Nothing These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
+Refer to Other services in Section 3 for prior authorization procedures. • Autologous tandem transplants for - AL amyloidosis - Multiple myeloma (de novo and treated) Nothing Nothing

-Autologous tandem transplants for

-- AL amyloidosis

-- Multiple myeloma (de novo and treated)

-- Recurrent germ cell tumors (including testicular cancer)

-Blood or marrow stem cell transplants Nothing Nothing

-The Plan extends coverage for the diagnoses as indicated below:

-Allogeneic transplants for

-Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

-- Acute myeloid leukemia

-Advanced Hodgkin's lymphoma with recurrence (relapsed)

-- Advanced myeloproliferative disorders (MPDs)

-- Advanced neuroblastoma